arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## CRDT Properties and Eventual Consistency

-EideticaDB is designed with distributed systems in mind:
+Eidetica is designed with distributed systems in mind:

 - All data structures have CRDT properties for automatic conflict resolution
 - Different subtree types implement appropriate CRDT strategies:
   - KVStore uses last-writer-wins (LWW) with implicit timestamps
   - RowStore preserves all items, with LWW for updates to the same item

-These properties ensure that when EideticaDB instances synchronize, they eventually reach a consistent state regardless of the order in which updates are received.
+These properties ensure that when Eidetica instances synchronize, they eventually reach a consistent state regardless of the order in which updates are received.

 ## History Tracking and Time Travel

-One of EideticaDB's most powerful features is comprehensive history tracking:
+One of Eidetica's most powerful features is comprehensive history tracking:

 - All changes are preserved in the Entry DAG
 - "Tips" represent the latest state of a Tree or Subtree